sime1/sime1.github.io/_posts/2019-06-23-redis-queue.md

 A few initial observations:

-1. The scripts can definetly be obtimized for production: for instance, the comments should be removed.
+1. The scripts can definetly be optimized for production: for instance, the comments should be removed.
 The code is the way it is for the sake of clarity.
 2. It may seem strange to have two different scripts to insert requests into the